-Submissions have been considered in the assessment of the application and the issues raised do not preclude approval and where applicable.
+No submissions were received.
 Internal referrals are satisfactory subject to conditions.
 The proposal is considered acceptable regarding the likely impacts and is considered supportable in its current form.

-4 RECOMMENDATION
+5 RECOMMENDATION

-It is recommended that the development application be approved subject to appropriate conditions of consent provided in Attachment 7.
+It is recommended that the development application be approved subject to appropriate conditions of contained in attachment7.

-5 ATTACHMENTS

-- 1. Aerial photograph

-- 2. WLEP zoning map

-- 3. Plans

-- 4. Description of Tiers

-- 5. Event Management Plan

-- 6. WDCP compliance table

-- 7. Draft conditions of consent
+5 ATTACHMENTS Aerial photograph 1.
+2. WLEP zoning map 3.
+Plans Description of Tiers 4.
+5. Event Management Plan WDCP compliance table 6.
+7. Draft conditions of consent